lmunozbohollo/neuroprocessing/README.md

 # Neuroprocessing

-This repository stores examples of how hoq to code for processing of neuroimages.
+This repository stores examples of how to code for processing of neuroimages.

 Dataset 'FLAIR' obtained from biomedical-dynamics.teachable.com